wp-plugins/widget-manager-light/readme.txt

 == Description ==

 Every widget can now be display on or hidden from one or few pages.
-Display relevent content on your pages.
+Display relevent content on your pages, posts, categories, tags, archives, custom post types, custom taxonomies, page templates, WordPress service pages, etc..

 This plugin works with all widgedets - WordPress default and any custom added widget.